area9innovation/fast/mini/readme.md

 - Commands: These provide the interface to the compiler itself to support compiles, reading files, and such.
 This exposes the low-level compilation and dependency handling engine.
+  See `mini/commands/command.flow`.
 - Forth: This is a Forth interpreter used by the server to construct and manipulate ASTs.
   Since the grammar DSL Gringo is based on a Forth-language, this is a good fit to allow interfacing the parser with the compile server.
+See `mini/forth/`.
   Think of this as the Language Server Protocol language to interface with the compiler.
 - Exp: This is the AST for the program we are compiling.
 This is an extremely minimal AST, in order to keep the compiler as simple as possible.
 This expresses the programs we compile.
+See `mini/exp/exp.flow`
 - Types: The language comes with type inference for a Flow-like type system.
+See `mini/types/type.flow`.
 - BProgram: This is the fully-typed statement-based backend AST suitable for lots of backends.
+  See `mini/backends/bprogram.flow`.
-- Back: A mini-DSL used by the backends to produce tight object code
+- Back: A mini-DSL used by the backends to produce tight object code.
+See `mini/backends/back_ast.flow`.
-- Gringo: This is used to define the syntax of languages we compile
+- Gringo: This is used to define the syntax of languages we compile.
+See `gringo/readme.md`.

-At the moment, the Mini server is a GUI program found in `mini/mini_gui.flow`.
+At the moment, the Mini server is a GUI program found in `mini/mini_gui.flow`, and there is a command line version in `mini/mini.flow`.

 TODO:
-- Add a more traditional Mini server, with a web-based interface.
+- Add a more traditional Mini server, with a HTTP-based interface.

-## Pipeline
+## Running the compiler

-This diagram illustrates the processing pipeline:

-	Source file in flow or other high level language
-	-> This file is read by Mini if changed
-	-> This is parsed by a Gringo parser for Flow
-	-> This results in a bunch of Forth commands evaluated in Mini -> This leads to commands that set definitions of ids in Mini (declarations, unprocessedAnnotations) -> Thus, we build the AST for the parsed program in the exp language (MiniPopFile updates annotations) -> These definitions are typed by the type inference and checker in topological order -> We run optimizations of the AST
-	-> We lower the AST to BProgram for the backends
-	-> We generate code in the backends
-	-> The result is written as files, linked and processed for the final output

-The key point is that we are incremental at the id level, so if there is no change in an id, even if we parse the file again, we do not have to redo all dependents on that id.
-This should hopefully speed things up.
+	flowcpp mini/mini.flow -- file=myprogram.flow

 ## Milestones